RodricBr/Bash-Professional/README.md

 > Here, `echo` will run after `ping` has finished and only if `ping` was successful. (if its exit code was 0) <br>
 > Both commands are run in the foreground. <br>
+> Exit Code: The value returned by a command to its caller.
+The value is restricted to eight bits, so the maximum value is 255.

 > This command can also be written like so: `if command1; then command2; fi`. (if the return status is ignored)